Institute for Fetal Alcohol Spectrum Disorders Discovery (IFASDD)

 The multidisciplinary nature of IFASDD makes innovative research possible.
 A few examples of projects include:

-- A national study to determine the national prevalence of FASD.
+- A study to determine the national prevalence of FASD in the United States.

 - An intervention study evaluating whether choline (a nutritional supplement) can reduce the severity of cognitive deficits associated with FASD.

-- Testing an intervention to reduce alcohol exposure among American Indian/Alaska Native (AI/AN) people of reproductive age.
+- Testing an intervention to reduce alcohol exposure among American Indian/Alaska Native people of reproductive age.

 - A study examining if alcohol exposure can be identified in discarded baby teeth